iambasantarai/rishi/README.md

     - Select: "Let me select individual events" → Check only "Pull requests"

 > I've only tested it with gemini, hopefully openai works as well.

+### Test It!

+- Create a test branch in your repo
+- Make some changes (add a file, modify code)
+- Open a pull request
+- Watch your terminal - you'll see the webhook hit
+- Check the PR - you'll see the review comment!